cysouw/diathesis/text/c10_participle.md

 ### Participles from loanwords {#sec:participles-loanwords}

-There are some participles ending in *-iert* that do not have any finite counterparts.
-These are build using a widespread German suffix *-ier* to turn loanwords into German verbs, like with *montieren* 'to assemble'.
-This verb clearly has finite and non-finite forms, among them a participle *montiert*.^[This participle has no prefix *ge-* because of the general German rule that verbs with non-initial stress do not get a prefix [@wiese1996: 92].
-With these loan verbs, the suffix *-ier* is always stressed, so there is never any prefix.]
+There are some participles ending in *‑iert* that do not have any finite counterparts.
+These are build using a widespread German suffix *‑ier* to turn loanwords into German verbs, like with *montieren* 'to assemble'.
+This verb clearly has finite and non-finite forms, among them a participle *montiert*.^[This participle has no prefix *ge‑* because of the general German rule that verbs with non-initial stress do not get a prefix [@wiese1996: 92].
+With these loan verbs, the suffix *‑ier* is always stressed, so there is never any prefix.]

-However, there are various participle-like forms ending in *-iert* that do not appear to be have finite forms, like *alkoholisiert* 'to be full of alcohol' [@haig2005: 117].
+However, there are various participle-like forms ending in *‑iert* that do not appear to be have finite forms, like *alkoholisiert* 'to be full of alcohol' [@haig2005: 117].
 Although many German dictionaries mention this verb, including sometimes listing finite forms, I have been unable to find any finite example of this verb.
 Only the infinitive *alkoholisieren* and the participle *alkoholisiert* are attested.
 It is unclear to me whether the finite forms have simply been lost, or whether they have never existed at all.

 **Attested Verbs**